SendiAp/Remaining/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## Why should you never trust a pig with a secret?
+Because it's bound to squeal.